FasterXML/jackson/README.md

 In addition:

-* [Jackson BOM](../../../jackson-bom) is useful for ensuring fully consistent set of versions for all official Jackson components.
-It is usually used by importing as pom in "managed dependencies" Maven section (or using similar mechanism in Gradle etc)
+* [Jackson BOM](../../../jackson-bom) (`jackson-bom`) is useful for ensuring fully consistent set of versions for all official Jackson components.
+It is usually used by importing as pom in "managed dependencies" Maven section (or using similar mechanism in Gradle etc).

 ### Third-party datatype modules